JB63134/bash_h/README.md

-bash_h
-h - a buggy BASH Command Analyzer
+📦 h — A Buggy (But Ambitious) Bash Command Analyzer

-h is a shell command introspection tool that tells you what a command really is, Instead of relying on multiple tools (type, which, command -V, compgen, alias, etc.), the h function unifies all resolution logic and recursively analyzes commands, pipelines, functions, aliases, builtins, binaries, scripts, shebangs, permissions, shadowing, PATH issues, and more.
+A shell-command introspection tool that tells you what a command really is.

+h is a deep-introspection utility for Bash.
+Instead of relying on multiple tools (type, which, command -V, compgen, alias, etc.), h unifies all resolution logic into a single command analysis engine.

-It is intended for anyone who might find it useful:
+It recursively expands aliases, functions, builtins, binaries, scripts, pipelines, lists, and wrappers — producing a clean, readable, syntax-highlighted explanation of what Bash will actually run.

+Designed for:

-Learners exploring Bash internals (like me)
+learners exploring shell internals

-Sysadmins & DevOps engineers
+sysadmins & DevOps engineers

-Security auditors
+security auditors

-Developers maintaining complex shell environments
+developers maintaining complex shell environments

+⚠️ Note: This project is experimental.
+The author calls it “buggy.”
+Contributions, issues, and PRs are welcome.

 🚀 Overview

-Modern shells resolve commands through a complex chain:
+Modern shells resolve commands through a layered chain:

-Aliases - functions - builtins - PATH binaries - shell wrappers ( sudo , command , builtin , etc.)
+Alias → Function → Builtin → File in $PATH → Script / Interpreter → ELF Binary

-h tries to walk this entire chain recursively, expanding each component and showing:
+h tries to walk this chain recursively, determining the true implementation of any command — including nested components in pipelines, functions, and aliases.

-The real implementation of the command
+It shows:

+what Bash actually executes

-Where it lives
+where it lives

-Whether it is shadowed or overridden
+whether it's shadowed or overridden

-Whether it is a script or ELF binary
+whether it's a script or ELF binary

-Whether it requires root or has capabilities
+permissions, capabilities, shebangs

-Which package it came from
+which package installed it

+definitions, file origins, previews, and more

-Any subcommands/functions being called All displayed in a clean, readable, syntax‑highlighted format.
+All in a clear, syntax-highlighted display.

 ✨ Key Features
 🔍 Command Resolution

-For any given input, h determines exactly what Bash would execute:
+For any given input, h identifies:

-Alias - Function - Builtin - Keyword - Binary (with full path) - Shell script or interpreted script - Symlink chain resolution builtin vs external detection highlighting of overrides/shadowing
+aliases

+functions

+builtins

+keywords

+external binaries

+symlinks / wrapper scripts

+interpreted scripts

+shadowing / overrides

+exact file Bash will execute

 🧭 PATH Inspection
-• Shows the exact file found by Bash
-• Warns about shadowed commands (e.g., local ls hiding /bin/ls)
-• Can highlight PATH misconfigurations

-🔁 Recursive Analysis     *** need help here *** my recursive logic for aliases is messed up...
-If the command contains:
-Pipelines (cmd1 | cmd2)
-Lists (cmd1 && cmd2, cmd1; cmd2)
-Aliases expanding into other commands
-Functions containing additional commands h tries to recursively analyzes each component. depth‑limited to avoid infinite cycles

-📜 Alias Introspection If a command resolves to an alias, h extracts: alias definition, real file location and line number

-📜 Function Introspection If a command resolves to a function, h extracts: function definition, real file location and line number syntax-highlighted preview of the function

-📜 Script Introspection If a command resolves to a script, h extracts:
-Shebang type
-Interpreter path
-real file location (following symlinks) syntax-highlighted preview of the script
-Supports: Bash - POSIX sh - Python - Perl - Ruby - Node / JS - Awk - Sed
-And any executable text file with a #!

-📜 Builtin Introspection If a command resolves to a Builtin, h extracts:
-Whether the builtin is enabled if the builtin is overriden by an executable and shows help for the builtin

-⚙️ ELF Binary Analysis If a command is an ELF binary, h shows:
-Architecture
-Whether it’s dynamically or statically linked Interpreter ( ld-linux ) path
-Capabilities ( cap_* )
-SUID/SGID flags
-Owner + permissions
-Real path after resolving symlinks and shows help for the elf

-📦 Package Lookup For binaries installed by system packages:
-Debian/Ubuntu: dpkg -S
-h prints the package name, file ownership, and version info when possible.

-🛠️ Usage Simple:
-h <command>        analyzes the command h                  analyzes the last command ran using fc for history
+Displays the full resolved path

+Warns about shadowed commands

+Identifies $PATH ordering issues

+🔁 Recursive Analysis

+(This is currently being improved — alias recursion is known to be buggy.)

+Supports recursion into:

+pipelines (cmd1 | cmd2)

+command lists (cmd1 && cmd2, cmd1; cmd2)

+alias expansions

+functions containing additional commands

+Depth-limited to avoid infinite loops.

+📜 Alias Introspection

+If a command resolves to an alias, h shows:

+alias definition

+source file & line number (when available)

+recursive expansion

+shadowing warnings

+📜 Function Introspection

+h extracts:

+full function definition

+file & line number

+syntax-highlighted preview

+📜 Script Introspection

+For scripts, h identifies:

+shebang interpreter

+interpreter path

+real file location (follows symlinks)

+script preview

+Supports:
+bash, sh, python, perl, ruby, node, awk, sed, and any #! file.

+📜 Builtin Introspection

+Shows:

+whether the builtin is enabled

+whether it is shadowed

+builtin help text

+⚙️ ELF Binary Analysis

+Displays:

+architecture

+dynamic vs static linking

+ELF interpreter (ld-linux)

+capabilities

+SUID/SGID bits

+owner & permissions

+resolved real path

+binary help output

+📦 Package Lookup

+On Debian/Ubuntu systems:

+uses dpkg -S

+prints package name, version, and file ownership

+🛠️ Usage
+Basic:
+h <command>

+Analyze last executed command: h

+Analyze history references:
+h !!
+h !42

 Examples:
 h grep
 h "sudo ls | awk '{print $1}'" h ..
-h
-You can also feed history references: h !! h !42

 🧪 Use Cases

-• Understanding what actually runs when you type a command
+Understand what actually runs when you type a command

-• Detecting command shadowing (alias vs function vs binary)
+Detect command shadowing (alias → function → binary)

-• Auditing scripts and wrappers in a toolchain
+Audit scripts and wrappers in toolchains

-• Debugging PATH problems
+Debug $PATH problems

-• Verifying SUID or capability-based privilege escalation
+Identify SUID / capability-based escalation paths

-• Teaching shell behavior to new engineers
+Teach Bash command resolution to new engineers

+Inspect environment for dangerous executables in writable dirs

-Tips
+💡 Tips

-    • Use h when a command behaves “wrong” or unexpectedly
+Use h when a command behaves unexpectedly

-    • Use it to debug $PATH ordering issues
+Use it to debug PATH issues or command conflicts

-    • Use it when aliases or functions interfere with global commands
+Use it when aliases or functions override global tools

-    • Use it to audit your environment for dangerous executables in writable directories
+Use it to audit your environment for security problems

-    • Or use it to just get help for a command
+Or simply use it to explore Bash internals